AndrewChai878/WebDevFinal/README.md

 JavaScript, jQuery, D3
 -   Ours games are created entirely in javascript
+-   Though JQuery is not really needed in a vue project, to showcase the ability to use it, it has been used multiple times in UserSettingsView.vue

 DHTML
 -   We use vue and javascript to make our html based views dynamically interact with users allowing them to play games.